brain-products/LSL-LiveAmp/README.md

 This settings group controls the setup of the STE box's trigger outputs and how the LSL streams will correspondingly behave.

 In 'Default' mode, nothing comes out of the STE box's output port and there is no corresponding LSL stream.
 In 'Mirror' mode, whatever is at the STE trigger input will be forwarded (in hardware) to the STE box's trigger output port.
 Since one has the option of recording triggers into the STE box, there is no reason to create an LSL Marker stream or extra EEG channel corresponding to these trigger events.
 In 'Sync' mode, a TTL pulse goes out of pin 1 of the STE box's output port.
 The sync frequency is adjustable and a corresponding LSL Marker stream and/or extra EEG channel will be created depending on the chosen 'LSL Trigger Output Style' settings.

+### STE/Triggers and LiveAmp64

+Please note that in the case of LiveAmp 64, Aux channels can be connected via STE through either the Master (channels 1-32) or Slave (channels 33-64) but triggers will only be read from the STE box connected to the Master device.
+This is also true for device triggers (i.e. mini headphone jack triggers).
+If 2 STE voxes are connected, only the Aux channels connected to the Master will be read.

  ## Link